lawrancej/CompilerDesign/textbook/02-lexical-analysis.md

 > TODO: Let's use SVG instead of ASCII art.

-The lexcial analysis uses a scanner to match strings passed into it to token characters.
+The lexical analysis uses a scanner to match strings passed into it to token characters.

 Scanners use finite-state machines (FSM) to hold all possible combinations of tokens so they may quickly process large amounts of data.

 A program or function which can parse a sequence of characters into usable tokens.
 Sequences are typically delimited in some way using characters (i.e.